Colorbleed/fusionless/README.md

 ##### PeyeonScript

-It's trivial to install fusionscript though there's one cumbersome dependency:
+It's trivial to install fusionless though there's one cumbersome dependency:
 *PeyeonScript*.

 To get any access to Fusion's scripting in Python you need that package.